Our buying approach

 • If your business is GST-registered, include your GST number and the words "Tax Invoice" (this is a requirement until 1 April 2023 - after this date only your GST number will be required).

-• Include the name of your HUD contact who requested the goods and services as well as the purchase order number.
+• Include the name of your contact who requested the goods and services as well as the purchase order number.

 • Make sure the purchase order matches the invoice exactly, including what was delivered, unit of measure, quantity and unit price.